 If you like rice, coconut milk, seafood, pork or chicken you will like to eat in Port Barton.
 A variety of simple foods will add flavor to your vacation.
-Unfortunately, many places in Port Barton serve poor imitations of popular European dishes.
-Nevertheless, there are also restaurants where you will get good local food.
+There are also many places in Port Barton that serve good international food.

 Port Barton used to be a fishing village and its inhabitants still depend on three most accessible and cheapest foods: fish, rice and coconut.